mjordan/islandora_restricted_datastreams/README.md

 ## Overview

-The original use case for this module was that site admins wanted to store potentially sensitive information in a special datastream.
-However, they did want to allow users of a particular role to access the datastream.
+The original use case for this module was that site admins wanted to store potentially sensitive information in a special datastream, and they wanted to allow only users who had a particular Drupal role to access the datastream.

 The module provides a relatively lightweight way to control access to specific datastreams.
 It does this by relying on Drupal's access control mechanisms and does not use XACML policies.